runeons/42_traceroute/README.md

 # 42_ft_traceroute

 #### Overview
-This is a 42 project about recoding the traceroute command.
+Following ft_ping, this is a 42 project about recoding the traceroute command.

 #### Options
     -h, --help